 2004 - We won 2-0 at Third Division Yeovil Town in the Third Round of the FA Cup on a foggy day, thanks to an Emile Heskey strike, who was playing his 200th reds game, and a penalty from Danny Murphy.
 This was our 200th victory in the FA Cup.

 Five for McGuigan

-1902 - Inside-left Andy McGuigan became the first red to score five goals in a League game as we trounced Stoke 7-0 at Anfield, with Sam Raybould adding a brace.
+1902 - Inside-left Andy McGuigan became the first red to score five goals in a League game, his last for the club, as we trounced Stoke 7-0 at Anfield, with Sam Raybould adding a brace.
 To be fair to the Potters their side was reportedly ravaged by food poisoning from eating dodgy fish.
 They could field only nine players and at one stage during the match they were down to just seven!

 1975 - We also entertained Stoke City, as they were by then known.
 Steve Heighway and Kevin Keegan struck late on as we won this FA Cup Third Round tie 2-0, although we lost at Ipswich Town in the next match.
 Both teams lined up to applaud Ian Callaghan, who had been awarded an MBE in the New Year’s Honours list.

 1896 - George Allan scored a hat-trick as we won 5-0 at Rotherham Town in a Second Division fixture.
 Jimmy Ross and Harry Bradshaw bagged the others.
 This was one of four trebles that Allan netted that season.